 Prepare Year-End Documents Required for Tax Filings

-- FICA and FUTA forms: Make a note of filing deadlines and various tax responsibilities.
+- FICA and FUTA reporting: Make a note of filing deadlines and various tax responsibilities.
 For example, per the IRS, if your FUTA tax liability is more than $500 for the calendar year, you must deposit at least one quarterly payment.
 If your liability is $500 or less in a quarter, carry it forward to the next quarter.

 - Affordable Care Act requirements: Companies that must comply with the ACA must prepare and distribute 1095-C forms to applicable employees.

 - Independent contractor payments: In addition to preparing employee tax forms, make sure that qualifying independent contractors, who earn more than $600 in a calendar year, receive their correct statements for tax purposes.
 You must now report these amounts using form 1099-NEC.
 In addition, Paychex HR Coach Jarryd Rutter shares this is also an important time to evaluate the relationship with your independent contractors to ensure potential federal or state legislative changes haven't impacted the classification of these workers to the degree to which independent contractor is no longer an appropriate classification.

-Employee Benefits Review
+Employee Benefits Compliance Review

 Open enrollment will be here before you know it.
 Ensure you're prepared to refresh your benefits packages and complete the following tasks related to benefits compliance.